What could be the cause of guinea pig dry skin?

 Such examples include high humidity, age, and stress.

-These are definitely the most regular experiences for a guinea pig encountering a fungal infection.
+These are the most regular experiences for a guinea pig encountering a fungal infection.

 However, other factors may cause your beloved pet to battle with a fungal infection.

-After a more detailed explanation for these challenges, we will discuss how they can be solved.
+After a more detailed explanation of these challenges, we will discuss how they can be solved.